coala/coala/docs/Developers/Git_Basics.rst

     $ brew install git

-Now that you have git, you should customize the Git Environment.
-The first thing you should do when you install Git is to set your user name and email address as follows:
+Set your Git user name and email address as follows:

 ::